Chapter 9 Inference for Regression

 Learning check

-(LC9.1) Continuing with our regression using age as the explanatory variable and proportion.black as the outcome variable.
+(LC9.1) Continuing with our regression using age

-• Perform a residual analysis and look for any systematic patterns in the residuals.
+function to get the observed values, fitted values, and residuals for all 32 lions - Perform a residual analysis and look for any systematic patterns in the residuals.
 Ideally, there should be little to no pattern but comment on what you find here.

 9.4 Simulation-based inference for regression